 Description Sets or changes the import lock key for the use of Full Disk Encryption.
 The import lock key is derived from the passphrase and is used to unlock secured disks that are inserted into the system from a different secure system.

-Minimum role manage

-Syntax set fde-import-key [noprompt]
+Minimum role standard Syntax set fde-import-key [noprompt] passphrase <value></value> Parameters [noprompt] Optional.
+Suppresses confirmation prompts.
+Specifying this parameter allows the command to proceed without user interaction.